nadupa/nadupa/README.md

 ## 👨‍💻 About Me

 Hi!
-I'm **Nadupa Sawanjith Bandara**, a **BICT undergraduate at the University of Sri Jayewardenepura** and a **DevOps & AIOps enthusiast** passionate about cloud technologies, automation, and modern infrastructure.
+I'm **Nadupa Sawanjith Bandara Dunuwara**, a **BICT undergraduate at the University of Sri Jayewardenepura** and a **DevOps & AIOps enthusiast** passionate about cloud technologies, automation, and modern infrastructure.

 🔭 I’m currently studying at **University of Sri Jayewardenepura**